claws-lab/finest-recsys/README.md

 The detailed execution procedure of **FINEST** is given as follows.

 1) Install all required libraries by "pip install -r requirements.txt".
-2) "src/main.py" and "src/LSTM.py" include data preparation/perturbation and training/evaluation parts of FINEST on the LSTM recommendation model, respectively.
+2) "src/[model_name]_main.py" and "src/LSTM.py" include data preparation/perturbation and training/evaluation parts of FINEST on the LSTM recommendation model, respectively.
 3) "python src/main.py [arguments]" will execute FINEST on the LSTM model with arguments.

 Note that the fine-tuning speed can be significantly improved by optimizing perturbation simulation part.
-Please contact the first author (Sejoon Oh) for the code of FINEST for other recommendation models.

 Demo
 ---------------